cboettig/labnotebook/_posts/2014-05-05-knitr-workflow-challenges.md

 Problem 3: Synthesizing results into a manuscript
 --------------------------------------------------

-In some ways this is the easiest part, since the codebase is relatively static and it is just a matter of selecting which results and figures to include and what code is necessary to generate it.
+In some ways this is the easiest part, since the code-base is relatively static and it is just a matter of selecting which results and figures to include and what code is necessary to generate it.
 A few organizational challenges remain: